rust-lang/reference/src/expressions/operator-expr.md

 }
 ```

 `as` can be used to explicitly perform [coercions](../type-coercions.md), as well as the following additional casts.
+Any cast that does not fit either a coercion rule or an entry in the table is a compiler error.
 Here `*T` means either `*const T` or `*mut T`.

 | Type of `e`           | `U`                   | Cast performed by `e as U`       |